My name is Jason and I am a member of the BACP

 I also have trainied in the loss of a baby, this could be during pregnancy, still birth or sudden infant death syndrome (SIDS, cot death).
 I am able to offer to you a safe space in which to explore your emotions.
 Any type of loss can be very confusing, however the loss of an infant even more so as this is not the correct way in how we perceive loss.
 I can work with you to discuss this confusion and other raw emotions you are experiencing.

-I also work extensively with couples, offering emotionally focused couples therapy.
+I also work extensively with couples, offering the opportunity to reconnect emotionally.
 This form of couples therapy is structured and allows you the ability to disengage from the negative and damaging narrative between a couple, and change to a more emotionally connected narrative.
 This will bring you closer together with more love and understanding of one another.

 I have had many years of experience in counselling clients who have received a diagnoses of having to have a stoma.
 I also mentor clients after their stoma surgery who are coming to terms with the change in how their body now works, and the associated emotions attached to living with a stoma.